 - Diploma(s) (Apostilled or legalized): Teacher must present a Bachelor of Education diploma.
 In the case teacher does not hold a Bachelor of Education, he/she must hold a four year school (university, institution, college, etc) diploma and a teaching certificate (i.e. PGCE).

 - Official transcript (Apostilled or legalized)

 - Medical Report: A sealed and signed forehead letter by the doctor/hospital proves that the teacher fits to work.
 X-ray, HIV test results and other test results/medical forms if any must be attached to the letter.
-(Teachers pass through an annual medical check-up in Astana too.)
+(Teachers pass through an annual medical check-up in Nur-Sultan too.)

 How to Get a Work Permit?

 Applicant teachers get the documents apostilled or legalized and provide the school with the clearly scanned copies via e-mail.
 Nurorda notarizes and translates them into Russian and apply for a work permit for the teacher.
 It takes about a month to get a work permit.
-(All the other steps that Nurorda has to follow such as domestic market search, getting a quota for work, advertisement for the vacancy, in-school documentations, etc. are not mentioned here since the teacher has no concern with them.)
+(All the other steps that Nurorda has to follow such as domestic market search, getting a quota for work, the advertisement for the vacancy, in-school documentations, etc. are not mentioned here since the teacher has no concern with them.)
 A work permit is given for three years.
-Moreover, following work permit applications will be much easier since all necessary documents would be apostilled or legalized already.
+Moreover, the following work permit applications will be much easier since all necessary documents would be apostilled or legalized already.